auag92/blog/_posts/2020-05-10-zamindari.md

 ---
 layout: post
-title: Caste and Colonialism: Reconciling the current social and economic realities of East India with its history.
+title: Caste and Colonialism-Reconciling the social and economic realities of Eastern India with its history.
 comments: True
 published: True
 ---